Science and religion: harmony or contradiction ?

 Also Buddhism and Taoism, which are more philosophical directions than religions, are quite coherent with contemporary unitarization conceptions of science in their pursuit of a unified conception; of course, with the exception of some accompanying teachings such as astrology or traditional Chinese medicine (but these are not an organic part of spiritual teaching, but are the product of insufficient scientific knowledge in ancient times, when the relevant spiritual currents formed).

-Apology to the initial image: Some believers may be enlightened to protest against the right side "The religious belief of the "opening image - that their faith is not so fanatical, is more soulful and inner.
+Apology to the initial image: Some enlightened believers may be to protest against the right side "The religious ceremonies" of the opening image - that their faith is not so fanatical, is more soulful and inner.
 If they are right, I should honor them.
-Those less enlightened will shout that science comes from the devil, only their faith is true and who does not profess it.
+Those less enlightened will shout that science comes from the devil, only their faith is true and who does not profess, it deserves death or damnation.
+No need to comment...
 In this introductory picture, I tried to capture the difference between honest scientific research to spread knowledge about the world and our better life, and a fanatical confession of absurd dogmas ...

 Three kinds of religious messages